DarkGabbz/Username-Bot/README.md

 # CXD-Bot

-A Discord Bot created by Calafska,xtheman166 and DarkGabbz.
+A Discord bot made by xtheman166 , DarkGabbz and Calafska.

 # Features: